Orosháza new laminating line meets rising demand for laminated glass products

 Guardian Glass welcomed today H.E.
 Mister Péter Szijjártó, Hungary’s Minister of Foreign Affairs and Trade; Mister Zoltán Dávid, Orosháza’s Mayor; Mister David Kostelancik, Chargé d’Affaires United States Embassy to Hungary; H.E.
 Mister Tamás Iván Kovács, Hungarian Ambassador to Belgium and Luxembourg; and H.E.
 Mister Marc Ungeheuer, Luxembourg Ambassador to Austria and Hungary, for the official inauguration of the company’s new laminating line at its float glass plant in Orosháza, Hungary.

 Guardian Glass invested in the new laminated glass production line to support the increasing demand for laminated glass in Europe.
-The state-of-the-art line produces both standard and coated laminated glass, as well as specialty products such as acoustic, thick, coated and coloured laminated glass.
+The state-of-the-art line produces both standard and coated laminated glass, as well as specialty products such as acoustic laminated glass, thick laminated glas, coated laminated glass and coloured laminated glass.

 The rising demand for laminated glass is being driven by three long-term trends: